Galactic Wars Are Important

-- Droids - Droids are dangerous because of their propensity to deal out damage in large quantities.
+- Droids: Droids are dangerous because of their propensity to deal out the damage in large quantities.
 They're also prevalent because the anti-Droid answer is Jawas (which most players do not invest in).
 So if you have a couple of droids, you are ahead of the curb here.
 Certain Jedis also have anti-Droid skills like Ima Gun-Di or Eeth Koth.
 None of these work?
 Use high-DPS attackers like Rey or Geonosian Soldier and start by taking out 88.

 - Jedis: There are a lot of Jedi teams with a variety of Jedi leaders, so that will affect your choices.
 But you can't go wrong with Empire teams led by Palpatine.
 He cancels out their evasion abilities, and his basic attack shock hurts everyone.
 Dooku's new shock chance makes him a good choice here too.
 I also love sending out professional Jedi hunters like Cad Bane or Boba Fett.

 - Empire: With the recent Sith update, you'll probably see even more of these Empire and/or Sith teams.
 Jedi and Rebel teams are at a disadvantage against Palpatine but work well against other leaders.
 But if you're up against the Emperor, having droids or Ewoks can make things very difficult for your opponent.

-These are the main 4 buckets of opponents you'll see, so you should have answers to at least 3 of them to give yourself a chance to finish more Galactic War nodes.
+These are the main four buckets of opponents you'll see, so you should have answers to at least three of them to give yourself a chance to finish more Galactic War nodes.

 You Need Defense, Too

 Squad Arena is a great mode because you can often put up your best offensive team and just rip through the squad you're facing.
 But with 12 nodes ahead of you, it's not safe to put up a team without defensive capabilities.
 If you lose a couple of your best attackers, and then you face a high HP team, they'll wear you down and win in a slugfest.

 So for Galactic Wars, you need balance.
 You need defense, too.
-Here's a shortlist of toons you'll want to have, and that aren't difficult to acquire:
+Here's a shortlist of toons you'll want to have, and that isn't difficult to acquire: